 Brodie abscess is an intraosseous abscess related to a focus of subacute or chronic pyogenic osteomyelitis.
 Unfortunately, there is no reliable way to radiographically exclude a focus of osteomyelitis.
 It has a protean radiographic appearance and can occur at any location and in a patient of any age.
 It might or might not be expansile, have a sclerotic or nonsclerotic border, or have associated periostitis.

-Typically these present in children with unfused epiphyseal plates, more frequently in boys.
+Typically a Brodie abscess will present in children with unfused epiphyseal plates, more frequently in boys.

 S. aureus (most common); cultures often negative 5